ClaraChaouat/UpTectTest/README.md

 Whereas for the others, I built the color boxes by adding the image and the corresponding text.
 The reason why I built it this way (purple & green boxes) is that I was not able to export the "image part" of it.

-I hope you'll like like.
+I hope you'll like it.

 Cheers.